gsi-ee/dabc/plugins/root/docu/JSROOT.md

 ## JSROOT API

 JSROOT consists from several libraries (.js files).
-They all collected in repository and available in 'scripts' subfolder.
-Only central classes and functions are documented here.
+They all provided in ROOT repository and available in 'etc/http/scripts/' subfolder.
+Only central classes and functions will be documented here.

 ### Scripts loading